Freckleton Air Disaster: Classy Chassis II

 On 6 August 1944, another 25-ton Consolidated B-24 Liberator heavy bomber arrived at BAD-2 for repairs, refurbishment, inspection and subsequent test flights prior to intended return to active service.
-This particular aircraft was named the Classy Chassis II and featured nose art depicting a scantily clad brunette sat upon a cloud, glancing backwards and suggestively smiling while unfastening her bra.
+This particular aircraft was named the Classy Chassis II and featured nose art depicting a scantily clad brunette sitting upon a cloud, glancing backwards and suggestively smiling while unfastening her bra.
 The USAAF serial number of this aircraft was 42-50291.
 (Note: The practice of adorning military aircraft in World War II with nose art was never officially approved by the USAAF, but was not dissuaded as senior personnel believed the practice to boost the morale of servicemen.)

 Constructed in Fort Worth, Texas, at the beginning of the year by Consolidated Aircraft, this aircraft featured unique changes in both the nose turret and tail turret from the standard model, which affected the centre of gravity of the aircraft.
 The Classy Chassis II had seen action in occupied France with the 486th Bombardment Group that summer; attacking strategic German strongholds such as airbases.
 The necessary repairs to be conducted at BAD-2 included flak damage.
 However, all requested refurbishments were completed by 22 August.
 That afternoon, Corporal Roy Lewis completed all the necessary paperwork pertaining to the repairs and refurbishment of the aircraft.
 Cpl.
 Lewis also performed all required pre-flight inspections.
 The paperwork relating to these inspections indicated the fuel tanks of the Classy Chassis II were filled to capacity with 2,793 gallons of aviation fuel.